 Breakfasts are a lavish affair: a combination on any given day of jams, marmalades, nut butters, toast, papaya boats laden with yoghurt and pomegranate seeds, granola parfaits, dried fruits, rusks and savoury courgette and feta muffins.
 Not to mention an epic Last Breakfast of Venezuelan arepas, local bacon, eggs, roasted cherry tomatoes, and cheese.
 For lunch, you can expect Ottolenghi-style salads, homemade gluten-free seed crackers, cheeses, courgette hummus, beetroot dip, tapenade and crudités, and singular treats like mackerel presented in exquisitely nostalgic tins with Provençal baked tomatoes.
 Dinner might be fish pie with bean salad, or maize and groundnut curry with mango salad; flame-grilled sea bass with vegetable skewers, or courgetti puttanesca with grilled chicken.
 Red and white wine are served with dinner, and coffee and tea are freely available.

-All staff are employed from local communities both in Harare and Chirundu, and are treated very warmly.
+All staff are employed from local communities both in both locations, and are treated very warmly.
 Kenneth and Bibi donate to local schools, and collaborate with a local safari camps and RIFA educational camp.
-All water in Chirundu is sourced from the Zambezi.
-Food waste in Harare is composted.
+All water in Malabar Zambezi is sourced from the river.
+Food waste at Malabar Hall is composted.